 Part of the United States government’s response to the covid-19 pandemic, P-EBT provides support for families of students eligible for free school meals (all City Schools students) during periods of school closure.
 Find more information about these benefits in Maryland.

 If you received a P-EBT card already, don’t throw it away, in case additional P-EBT benefits are approved.
-The Maryland Department of Human Services and the State Department of Education are working collaboratively to obtain additional information about the extension from the federal government for the rest the 2020-21 school year.
 All enrolled students in Baltimore City Public Schools as of September 30, 2020, are eligible for P-EBT due to districtwide participation in the Community Eligibility Provision (CEP).

 The State will work with the district to identify eligible children and automatically provide them P-EBT benefits.